-The Company has no deferred tax assets in accordance with IFRS.
-The deferred tax asset under Solvency II valuation principles relates to the relevant Solvency II assets and liabilities valuation adjustments and is calculated using the applicable effective tax rate of the Company of 12,5%.
-In accordance with the Delegated Regulation the deferred tax assets and liabilities position resulting from Solvency II valuation adjustments is netted in the balance sheet.
-As at 31 December 2017 both the SII value and the IFRS valuation of deferred tax assets was nil.
+Deferred tax assets are recognized in relation to temporary timing differences between accounting and tax values of assets and liabilities only to the extent that they can be utilized in the foreseeable future.
+Solvency II valuation principles also include a deferred tax asset or liability which is calculated using the applicable effective tax rate of the Company of 12,5% on the relevant Solvency II assets and liabilities valuation adjustments.
+In accordance with the Delegated Regulation the deferred tax assets and liabilities position resulting from Solvency II valuation adjustments is netted off in the balance sheet.
+As at 31 December 2018 both the SII value and the IFRS valuation of deferred tax assets was nil.